 Young

-Surrounded by orchards, vineyards and olive groves, Young is a historic gold rush town famous for its delicious cherries.
-Nestled in the cool climate Hilltops wine region, you’ll discover gold rush history, fun festivals and outdoor adventure in this abundant region.
+Known as the Cherry Capital of Australia, the historic gold rush town of Young is famous for its fruit.
+Surrounded by orchards, olive groves and vineyards in the cool climate Hilltops wine region, you’ll discover history, fun festivals and outdoor adventure in this abundant region.

 Australia’s cherry capital